zzonyo/trust-docs-test/source/index.html.md

 ## Trade Detail

-This topic sends the latest completed trade.
+This topic sends the latest completed trades.
 It updates in tick by tick mode.

 ### Topic